Cape Verdeans: Religion

-More than 80% of the population of Cape Verde is nominally Roman Catholic, according to an informal poll taken by local churches.
+More than 70% of the population of Cape Verde is nominally Roman Catholic, according to an informal poll taken by local churches.
 About 5% of the population is Protestant.
 The largest Protestant denomination is the Church of the Nazarene.

 Other religious groups include the Seventh-day Adventist Church, the Church of Jesus Christ of Latter-day Saints, the Assemblies of God, the Universal Church of the Kingdom of God, the New Apostolic Church, and various other Pentecostal and evangelical groups.
 There are also small Baháʼí communities and a small Muslim community.
 The number of atheists is estimated at less than 1 percent of the population.

 Culture

 The culture of Cape Verde reflects its mixed West African (Badiu) and Portuguese roots.
-It is well known for its diverse forms of music such as Morna, and a wide variety of dances: the soft dance Morna, the Funaná, the extreme sensuality of coladeira, and the Batuque dance.
+It is well known for its diverse forms of music, such as Morna, and a wide variety of dances: the soft dance Morna, the Funaná, the extreme sensuality of coladeira, and the Batuque dance.
 These are reflective of the diverse origins of Cape Verde's residents.

-The term "Criolo", or also "Kriolu" is used to refer to residents as well as the culture of Cape Verde.
+Genetics

+A 2012 study showed the population is a mix between Europeans and Africans, and with these ancestries being variable on the archipelago.
+The highest and lowest mean West African ancestry levels are found in Santiago at 65%  and Fogo islands at 53%.
+In the islands of Santo Antão, São Vicente, and São Nicolau, they had a mean of 56%, and finally in Boa Vista at  59%.
+In 2023 it was shown that the admixture between Iberians and Senegambians began in the 15th–16th centuries, and similarly different islands had differing frequencies of respective ancestral affinities.

+A 2025 study on 143 Cape Verdeans revealed the following distribution for Y-DNA: E1a 3%, E1b1a 28%, E1b1b 14%, E3a 1%, L1a 1%, L1b 1%, I2a2a 1%, I2a2b 3%, R1b 44%, G2a2b1 1%, J1a2a1a2 2%, J2b2a 3%, and T 1%.
+European Y-Chromosomes accounted for 48%, while African lineages were 45%, Middle Eastern 6% and Asian 2%.